 - Raid your wardrobe - knit cardigans, larger coats, maternity coats can all work well.
 Raid your partners wardrobe too!

 - A coat extender – simply works with your existing coat to add a panel for baby.
 We have a ZipUsIn and I love the joy on peoples faces when they test it out and find this simple low cost thing fits with their current coat!
 They cost ~£30 and there’s a handy guide on their website to ensure you buy the right one for your coat.
-Even better these are also available in Boots so if your anything like me and have boots points you’ve forgotten about it might be an even cheaper option!
+Similar are the beautiful Miminku handmade inserts which again come with a variety of zips or solutions if your coat has a different zip style.
 Alternatively, if you are feeling crafty you can knit your own coat extender using this pattern.
 Or even simply tuck a blanket around the baby carrier and then pop your coat on as normal leaving it open.
 Not as waterproof but certainly cheap and cheerful!